 - photonics (Lukas Chrostowski, Jeff Young, Nicolas Jaeger UBC/Electrical and Computer Engineering, David Jones UBC/Physics, Simmons),

-- cryogenic CMOS and superconducting electronics (Sudip Shekhar UBC/Electrical and Computer Engineering, Shahriar Mirabbasi UBC/Electrical and Computer Engineering),
+- cryogenic CMOS and superconducting electronics (Sudip Shekhar UBC/Electrical and Computer Engineering, Shahriar Mirabbasi UBC/Electrical and Computer Engineering, Joe Salfi UBC/Electrical and Computer Engineering),

 - cryogenic packaging and mechanical design (Mu Chiao UBC/Mechanical Engineering).